piotrmurach/tty-box/README.md

 # └────────────┘
 ```

-You can draw a box in the top left corner of your terminal window by using the `frame` method and providing at the very minimum the height and the width:

-You can also enforce a given box size without any content:
+You can also enforce a given box size without any content and use [tty-cursor](https://github.com/piotrmurach/tty-cursor) to position content whatever you like.

 ```ruby
 box = TTY::Box.frame(width: 30, height: 10)